glycerine/bigbird/README.md

 bigbird
 =======
-This is the beginnings of a port of the lovely ([gopherjs (go -> javascript) transpiler](https://github.com/neelance/gopherjs)) to produce a scheme-based repl and transpiler from javascript -> scheme.
-Uses chicken scheme for its nice incremental gc and easy C integration.
+This is the beginnings of a port of the lovely ([gopherjs (go -> javascript) transpiler](https://github.com/neelance/gopherjs)) to produce a scheme-based repl and transpiler from Go -> scheme.
+For now we use chicken scheme for its nice incremental gc and easy C integration.

 The project is called bigbird.
 The repl itself is called birdbrain.